Andy-Ring/miRAssist/README.md

 streamlit run app.py
 ```

-'mirassist_evidence_pairs.parquet' can be downloaded from the most recent GitHub release and stored at data/processed.
+`mirassist_evidence_pairs.parquet` can be downloaded from the most recent GitHub release and stored at data/processed.
 If the file isn't present, the app instead
 downloads the snapshot (~106 MB) from the GitHub Release and caches it under
 `~/.cache/mirassist`.